The-Lazybone/ONLUYEN-HOMEWORK-AUTO-SOLVER/README.md

-# ONLUYEN.VN HOMEWORK SOLVER

-This repository contains a single-file prototype (in `solver.js`) that demonstrates a browser-driven approach to scraping question text, building prompts for an LLM proxy, and simulating UI interactions to submit answers.
-The code is intentionally generic, but selectors and small behaviors were tuned and tested against onluyen.vn during development.
-It is NOT limited to that site — however, site-specific selectors or timing may need adjustments for other platforms.

-## Quickstart: How to Use the Homework Solver
+# 🚀 AI Homework Solver for Web Pages

+This tool helps you automatically answer homework questions on websites like `onluyen.vn` using Artificial Intelligence.
+It works by reading the questions from the webpage, sending them to an AI, and then automatically filling in or selecting the answers for you.

+It's designed to be flexible, but you might need to adjust it slightly for different websites.

+## 📋 Quick Setup Guide: Get Started in Minutes!

-This guide will show you how to easily run the Homework Solver in your web browser.
-You have two options: a simple copy-and-paste method, or a convenient one-line command using the hosted script.
+You have two easy ways to use the Homework Solver in your web browser.

-### Option 1: Copy and Paste (No Setup Required)
+### Option 1: Copy and Paste (No Downloads Needed!)

-This is the quickest way to get started.
+This is the fastest way to get started.

-1. **Go to Your Homework Page**: Open the website where your homework questions are located (for example, `onluyen.vn`).
+1.  **Open Your Homework Page**: Go to the website where your homework questions are (e.g., `onluyen.vn`).
 2.  **Open Your Browser's Console**:
     *   Right-click anywhere on the page.
-    * Select "Inspect" or "Inspect Element" from the menu.
+    *   Choose "Inspect" or "Inspect Element" from the menu.
-    * Click on the "Console" tab in the window that appears.
+    *   Click on the "Console" tab in the window that opens.
-3. **Enter Your API Key**: In the Console, type the following line and press Enter.
-Make sure to replace `'YOUR_API_KEY_HERE'` with your actual API key (you can find information on where to get one below).
+3.  **Enter Your AI Key**: Type the following line into the Console and press `Enter`.
+Replace `'YOUR_API_KEY_HERE'` with your actual AI key (see "🔑 Get Your Free AI Key" below for how to get one).

     ```js
     window.__HW_SOLVER_POLL_KEY__ = 'YOUR_API_KEY_HERE';
     ```

 4.  **Load the Solver Script**:
-    * Go to the `solver.js` file in this repository.
+    *   Go to the `solver.js` file in this project (you can find it on GitHub).
     *   Copy **all** the code from that file.
-    * Paste the copied code directly into your browser's Console and press Enter.
+    *   Paste the copied code directly into your browser's Console and press `Enter`.
-5. **Start Solving!**: Now the solver is ready.
-You must explicitly tell it to start:
+5.  **Start Solving!**: The solver is now ready.
+You need to tell it to begin:

     ```js
     hwSolver.start(); // This will make the solver automatically try to answer questions one by one.